 The LADO can only provide advice and guidance regarding allegations in relation to a person in a position of trust.
-Any general safeguarding enquiries or concerns should be reported to Wirral Integrated Front Door on 0151 606 2008 or 0151 677 6557 out of hours.
+Any general safeguarding enquiries or concerns should be reported to Wirral Children's Services on 0151 606 2008 or 0151 677 6557 out of hours.
+The LADO cannot provide advice to professionals subject to allegations, support and investigation updates should be sought directly from the investigating agency or employer.